Have you been diagnosed with a brain tumour? Order your free information pack.

 Professor Simona Parrinello

-Using cutting-edge lab techniques, Simona’s team are looking at where tumour cells meet healthy cells.
+Using cutting-edge lab techniques, Simona’s team is looking at the areas where tumour cells meet healthy cells.
 By closely observing how these cancer cells interact with different parts of the brain, they hope to identify what makes glioblastoma cells so resistant to treatments.

 Developing better models